Elinor Florence, Author

 However, there was nothing to see from our porthole except the heaving Atlantic.
 We couldn’t even tell where the gray sea met the gray sky.

-Stumbling Across the Real Story
+Learning the Real Story

 Typically, we Canadians don’t know much about our own history.
 So it wasn’t until I visited my childhood home in Saskatchewan in August 2016 that I unearthed an old Reader’s Digest from October 1992, with a 24-page book excerpt called “Last Night of the Caribou,” and learned all the gory details.